Three sons of Grantsville's Lynn Oles served in World War II

 (L to R)Capt.
 Joseph Oles.
 US Army four years; AFIC John Norman

-Oles, four years US Navy; AMMP2C Lynn S. Oles, three years US Army
+Oles, four years US Navy; AMMP2C Lynn S. Oles, three years US Navy

 By Bob Weaver

-The Oles boys lived in what is Grantsville's oldest historic house on Main Street, partly log.
-See link below.
+The Oles family lived in what is Grantsville's oldest historic house on Main Street, (the Thomas House), partly log.

 J. G. Oles and grandson, Lynn Oles, Jr. July